hazelcast/hazelcast-jet/site/docs/tutorials/kafka.md

 ---
-title: Import data from Kafka
+title: Work with Apache Kafka
 id: kafka
 ---

+TODO
 ## Cache Data from Apache Kafka

 Jet offers a convenient way to read and cahce data from Kafka.
 With a